addama/sop/index.md

 4.2.1.5.
 Sprint Retrospective Meeting

 The Sprint Retrospective meeting is a Scrum meeting that is timeboxed to at most one hour, plus 30 minutes per week that the Sprint ran.
+The meeting is held after the Sprint Review Meeting and before beginning the next Sprint with the Sprint Planning meeting.

 During the Sprint Retrospective meeting, the Development Team, Product Owner, and Scrum Master discuss how the work went during the Sprint, hoping to uncover and address any deficiencies, as well as highlighting good work and innovative ideas.

 4.3.
+Github Issue Management

+4.4.
 Release Candidate

 5. Glossary

 timeboxed

-# Process

-## Pre
+Add issues to the NEEDS PROJECT label, which serves as the Product Backlog Product Owner refines and orders the Product Backlog Conduct Sprint
+	Conduct Sprint Planning meeting
+		Make a new Project for the Sprint ("Sprint #")
+		Move issues into the Sprint Project as a result of/during the Sprint Planning Meeting Add all Sprint issues to the To Do column
+	Assign issues to Developers
+	Conduct/merge work in next_release branch

-## Scrum
+	Conduct Daily Scrum meetings

-## Post

-## Release
+	Move issues to Doing when started
+	Move issues to Done when complete
+	Assign Done issues to QA or Developers for validation Move validated issues to Validated
+	Conduct Sprint Review meeting
+	Merge next_release branch into master branch
+	Conduct Sprint Retrospective meeting
+Determine if a release is necessary (PO)
+	Assign version number
+		Using semver.org
+	Build release candidate in Github
+	Determine which clients will receive the release Create Release Validation procedure for each client ("Validation" label) Create database for that client
+	Conduct relevant migrations on client databases
+	Conduct client-specific validation Sprint (?) (separate from Sprints?)
+	Send email to clients and employees to announce the release Schedule time with clients to install and train as necessary Repeat